Skip to main content

 • “Stuck between a visual novel and an adventure game, this classic novel loses its strength as player focus is torn between following the narrative and accomplishing tedious tasks to turn pages.”

-• “A little time-consuming; however, after a while, it gets tedious.
-I don't think I ever spent more than 30 minutes actually playing it at a time and often found myself wandering away to do something else as it never kept my attention.”
+• “A little time-consuming however, and after a while gets tedious; I don't think I ever spent more than 30 minutes actually playing at a time, and often found myself wandering AFK to do something else as it never kept my attention.”

 • emotional